fbpx

 Free event

 Remember, learn and engage this Canada Day at Fort William Historical Park.
-Explore the Anishinaabe Encampment and Fort William for a day filled with family-friendly activities to learn about and celebrate our nation’s diverse heritage.
-More information coming soon.
+Explore the Anishinaabe Encampment and Fort William for a day filled with music, dancing and family-friendly activities to learn about and celebrate our nation’s diverse heritage.

 Activities